 LV+MAINS

 The LV+MAINS input provides operational power to the 2202-LV HDSP/FU.
-The 2202-LV HDSP/FU shall be operational over the voltage range of 18 Volts RMS to 60 Volts RMS.
+The 2202-LV HDSP/FU shall be operational over the voltage range of 18 Volts RMS to 60 Volts RMS. .
+Nominal operating current shall not exceed 60 mA."

 LV+SIGNAL